BenMilesRocks/2---Tarot-Card-Deck/readme.md

 ### Typography

+Because I wanted the focus of the site to be the Tarot Cards, I wanted a font family that would not be too much of a distraction for the user.

+I decided to keep the Bootstrap default font family which uses Helvetica and Arial.
+Both are sans-serif fonts, making them clear and easy to read.

 ### Imagery

 Imagery plays a huge part in Tarot, as interpreting the images of the cards is a key factor in how many people perform readings.